privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 ### The real privacy gap: no Zero-Knowledge Proofs

-The more significant privacy concern isn't during enrollment, but during **verification**.
+The more significant privacy concern isn't during enrollment, but during verification.
 When you prove your age to a website or store, the current system reveals your credential to the Relying Party.
 This creates linkability: the same credential presented to multiple verifiers can potentially be correlated.

 The solution is [Zero-Knowledge Proofs (ZKPs)](https://en.wikipedia.org/wiki/Zero-knowledge_proof): cryptographic techniques that let you prove "I am over 18" without revealing your credential or any other identifying information.